SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-04-25-mandarc-warrior.md

 <i>Figuratively, of course.</i>

-<i>Shortly after leaving McCOY's service, MANDARC had been swiped up by the prestigious VLADISLAUS STRAUD: a name with which all vampires, young and old, were well-aware.</i>
+<i>Shortly after leaving TRELAINE's service, MANDARC had been swiped up by the prestigious VLADISLAUS STRAUD: a name with which all vampires, young and old, were well-aware.</i>

 <i>The Elder had taken him under his wing without hesitation, providing him with most every need.</i>